 The Capital Program is a special program designed in cooperation between Arts and Sciences and the Fisher College of Business.
 The Capital Program is an option for students who would like to complement their liberal arts degree with courses in business.
-The program consists of six common courses, followed by three or four courses within one of five business specialty areas.
+The program consists of six common courses, followed by three or four courses within one of three business specialty areas.

 The requirements for the Capital Program are listed below.
 Candidates for the Capital Program must complete an application with Todd Bitters or Ryan Heitkamp, advisors in the Arts and Sciences Advising and Academic Services office.
 To apply, students should make an appointment with a Capital Program advisor by calling (614) 292-6961.

 Requirements prior to application (6-10 hours):

 - Declaration of an Arts and Sciences major

 - ECON 2001.01

 - MATH 1130 or higher, or placement M or L